-|We are currently helping family doctors get set up with Virtual Visits – which enables you to use an online platform called VirtualCare to interact with your doctor using video visits, audio calls and email.
+|We are currently helping family doctors get set up with virtual care – which enables you to use online platforms to interact with your doctor using video visits, audio calls and email.
 This is especially great if you live in a rural community, have limited access to transportation, have limited mobility, or can’t take time off work to visit your doctor in person.

-For patients who are visiting the doctor in-person, we offer the use of tablets in waiting rooms.
-You can currently use the tablet to fill out questionnaires, such as a mental health screening, with your answers going directly into your electronic patient file (which your doctor can securely access using their electronic medical record on their computer).
-We collected feedback from patients, many of whom felt more comfortable answering questions using the tablet.
+|Our research team has collected feedback from patients who have access to tablets in their doctor's office waiting rooms.
+Tablets or eForms can be used to fill out questionnaires, such as a mental health screening, with answers going directly into your electronic patient file (which your doctor can securely access using their electronic medical record on their computer).
+Many of the people who took our survey expressed that they felt more comfortable answering questions using the tablet.
 Says one patient: “I find it easier to organize my thoughts if I have time to write.”

-|We’re also supportingelectronic referral (eReferral), which is not only reducing wait times but also giving you better access to your appointment information.
+|We’re also supporting electronic referral (eReferral), which is not only reducing wait times but also giving you better access to your appointment information.
 You can opt to receive email notifications regarding the status of your referral, and once your appointment is accepted, you can receive an email with the appointment time, location, and any other relevant instructions (i.e., no eating two hours prior to appointment).

 |BounceBack Ontario – a source of online videos that will teach you practical tips on managing mood, sleeping better, building confidence, increasing activity, problem solving, and healthy living.
 Additional telephone support is available tailored to your specific needs with a referral from your family doctor or nurse practitioner.